ryppl/__legacy/source/ryppl/highlevelscenarios.rst

   ~/proj% ryppl

-.. admonition:: Question

-   In a case like this one, if the latest *libA* and *libB* are not compatible with any common version of *libX*, what should happen?
+In case of conflicts,where the latest *libA* and *libB* are not compatible with any common version of *libX*, the user should be offered options

-   * Error?
-   * Warning?
+* Abort
-   * Look for earlier versions of *libA* and *libB* that are compatible?
+* Look for earlier versions of *libA* and *libB* that are compatible
-   * Fall back to a guess about a compatible *libX*?
+* Fall back to a guess about a compatible *libX*

+The default assumption should be that later versions don't break backward-compatibility, so a project that depends on v2.0 of *libX* will also work with v3.0.

 Events
 ------